 Before proceeding further I’ll attempt to clarify some of the common terminologies used in vertical/speed & slow jigging which can be quite confusing

 - Pitch – one up & down movement of the rod; short pitch (ie. short stroke) is normally up to 9 o’clock where long pitch (ie. long stroke) can be as high as 11 o’clock.

 - Pitching – continuous up & down movement of rod; slow pitching (aka slow pitch) is used in slow jigging while fast pitching is used in vertical/speed jigging.

 - Fall – descent of a slow jig according to the pitch; short pitch will result in short fall while long pitch will create a long fall.

 Hint: Note pitching of rod is independent to the number of cranks of reel handle.
 There is no fix rule in matching these together…you can do fast pitching of rod with fast or slow cranking in vertical/speed jigging.
 And you can do slow pitching of rod with partial or a full crank in slow jigging.
 Aim is to find an effective combination you are comfortable with.
 Obviously you need to do fast pitching in vertical/speed jigging & slow pitching in slow jigging…they cannot be interchanged.

-- For rod, reel & braided line recommended for Jigging Vertical, please refer to earlier post Tips on Matching Rod & Reel which covers the 6 forms of fishing practised.
+- For rod, reel & braided line recommended for Jigging Vertical, please refer to earlier post How to Match Rod and Reel? which covers the 6 forms of fishing practised.

 - Advantage of this brand is its hardness is lower about 2/3 of 100% full FC leader enabling FG knot wrapping to bite more securely into it giving the angler a bigger window of error of a poorly tied knot.
 You should have heard of cases where even properly tied knot can slip on the hard surface of a 100% full FC leader.